vedderb/vesc_pkg/vesc_scooter_support/README.md

 # VESC Scooter Support
-Allows you to connect a Xiaomi or Ninebot display to a VESC controller.
+Allows you to connect a Xiaomi or Ninebot display to a VESC-based controller.

 ## Installation
 Install this package, then pick your model in the app UI (VESC Tool -> Navigation Bar -> App UI).